Students of Season: Fall 2025

 How has your training here at TKS supported your understanding and pursuit of artistic excellence?

 Training at TKS has helped stretch my artistic instrument.
-I think acting requires a complete understanding of one’s voice and body; and here I am able to explore both.
-At TKS, there is a strong level of commitment expected and I can appreciate this requirement in order to continue discovering, growing, and learning as an actor.
-Everyone I have crossed paths with I think shares this same belief and it is really cool to be in the same church with everyone.
+I think acting requires a complete understanding of one’s voice and body, and here I can explore both.
+At TKS, there is a strong level of commitment expected, and I can appreciate this requirement to continue discovering, growing, and learning as an actor.
+Everyone I have crossed paths with, I think, shares this same belief, and it is really cool to be in the same church with everyone.

 During a scene I was working on recently, I received a note from my teacher.
-The note was to always ask yourself ‘what do I hope to happen?’
-It’s easy to forget such a simple note like that but as soon as I worked again I made sure to remind myself before, during, and even afterwards ‘what do I hope to happen?’
-It helped ground myself in the reality I was working in.
+The note was to always ask yourself, ‘What do I hope to happen?’
+It’s easy to forget such a simple note like that, but as soon as I worked again, I made sure to remind myself before, during, and even afterwards ‘What do I hope to happen?’
+It helped ground me in the reality I was working in.

 What does being a part of the TKS community mean to you?

 Being a part of the TKS community means a great deal to me.
 I am always surrounded by artists striving for excellence.
-I have met a lot of people with different backgrounds and stories and it is very inspiring to be a part of something like this.
-I enjoy being a part of a program that is 2 years, I can work with the same people and see their growth throughout the years.
+I have met a lot of people with different backgrounds and stories, and it is very inspiring to be a part of something like this.
+I enjoy being a part of a program that is 2 years.
+It has allowed me to work with the same people and see their growth throughout the years.
 I’m excited to see what the next year brings!!!

 Kendra Vazquez